Philippines Photo Tour

 Sangat Island, Coron

 My last three nights were spent in Coron at the Sangat Dive Island Resort.
 Initially I planned three dives but those were cut short due to a 24 hour illness almost everyone in the group contracted.

 Thank goodness I was relaxing on a deserted island and NOT trying to board a plane when that one came on.
 El Nido has A LOT of water contamination problems.
 They have made some progress in clean up but it is still smart to watch where you swim and always be careful of the water you drink (even if it is bottled).
 For more information check out El Nido’s official site here.

 Exploring the Philippines was such a great adventure.
 There is so much to see and do on every island.
 I had two weeks and even with a jammed packed schedule I barely scratched the surface.
 If you plan on visiting the Philippines, I hope your journey turns out to be just as phenomenal as mine was!

-If you liked this photo tour and would like to keep seeing more let me know in the comments below.
+Thanks for reading.
+If you liked what you saw let me know in the comments below.
 I would love your support in growing my travel community so I can keep doing what I love!
-Thanks for your support!